 If your container garden looks great in the summer but starts to lose some of its luster in the fall, consider adding asters (Symphyotrichum spp.).
 Closely resembling daisies, asters bloom from late summer into fall and can provide rich hues of blue, purple or white flowers when other blooming plants are starting to fade.

-Asters do well in USDA zones 3 through 8 and often attract butterflies.
+Asters do well in USDA zones 3 through 10, depending on species and cultivar, and often attract butterflies.
 They reach heights of 8 to 36 inches depending on the variety.
 Some of the taller varieties can require staking.
-Otherwise, they only need full or partial sun and at least an inch or two of water a week.
+Otherwise, they only need full or partial sun and about an inch of water a week.

 Like coreopsis, asters readily self-seed.
 The seeds don't always stay true to the parent plant, however.
 This means that a white aster could pop up in a pot of purple flowers.
 You can remove the intruder if it ruins your aesthetic, but many gardeners simply view this type of occurrence as a fun surprise.

 9. Golden Sword Yucca

 The Golden Sword yucca (Yucca filamentosa 'Golden Sword') leans toward drier soils and is an excellent choice for perennial containers.
 Like all container-grown plants, the yucca will need more water in a pot than it will in the ground but may prove forgiving of occasional watering oversights.